 Low-volume sequencing libraries from single cells

-Single-Cell Genomics (SCG) is essential for the understanding of genetic and epigenetic variations that occur throughout the life of an organism.
-For example, cancer research programs are relying on SCG to overcome the challenges with data derived from heterogeneous tumor samples by studying individual cell types within a population and rare cell events.
+Single-Cell Genomics is essential for the understanding of genetic and epigenetic variations that occur throughout the life of an organism.
+For example, cancer research programs are relying on single-cell genomics to overcome the challenges with data derived from heterogeneous tumor samples by studying individual cell types within a population and rare cell events.

 By combining the Echo Liquid Handler's low-volume acoustic transfer capability with library preparation kits for RNA or DNA sequencing, researchers can drastically increase the number of libraries generated per kit.
 By cutting transfer volumes by 75% or more and pooling libraries for sequencing without iterative dilutions, Echo systems can miniaturize and improve the quality of libraries prepared from single cells.

 Elaine B. Shapland, Victor Holmes, Christopher D. Reeves, Elena Sorokin, Maxime Durot*, Darren Platt, Christopher Allen, Jed Dean, Zach Serber, Jack Newman, and Sunil Chandran

 Amyris Inc., *TOTAL New Energies USA, Inc.